raycast/extensions/extensions/easydict/README.md

 ![beauty](https://raw.githubusercontent.com/tisfeng/ImageBed/main/uPic/beauty-1660917383.png)

-### Select Target Translation Language
+### Select Target Language

-<details><summary> Specify the target translation language.
-This option is turned off by default. </summary>
+<details><summary> Specify the target language.
+This option is turned on by default. </summary>

 <p>

-By default, the extension will automatically select the preferred languages as the target translation language, but sometimes if you want to manually specify a supported language as the target language, you can turn on the option `Select Target Translation Language` on the preference page, and then you can temporarily select another target language in the action panel.
+By default, the extension will automatically select the preferred languages as the target translation language, but sometimes if you want to manually specify a supported language as the target language, you can temporarily select another target language in the action panel.

 </p>

 </details>

-### Sort Translation Results Manually
+### Sort Translation Manually

 <details> <summary> You can sort the translation results by your preference, default is DeepL, Google, Apple, Baidu, Tencent, Youdao, Caiyun. </summary>